Counting Steps: A New Approach to Objective Probability in Physics: Warming Up: Not All States Are Born Equal

 Note that $\xi$ is inverse proportional to the first derivative of the time--complexity function of the dynamical evolution that realizes the state.
 Consequently, for a large input size (i.e., a large number of degrees of freedom), the following results hold (see appendix A for details): \begin{enumerate}[I.] \item The set of states whose time--complexity is exponential gets assigned a measure close to zero, while the set of states whose time--complexity is polynomial gets assigned a measure close to one. \item The polynomial states are (almost) uniformly distributed, i.e., their distribution is (almost) a resolution of the identity. \end{enumerate}

-We would like to clarify the following two points: \begin{itemize} \item Since the $\sigma$--algebra $F$, as we've argued, is a bounded and discrete, $\alpha$ is always finite (albeit very small for a large $n$).
+We would like to clarify the following two points: \begin{itemize} \item Since the $\sigma$--algebra $F$ is a bounded and discrete, $\alpha$ is always finite (albeit very small for a large $n$).
 For this reason, in a finite model such as ours, the assignment of actual measure $0$ (or $1$ for that matter), as well as the assignment of equiprobability (as a resolution of the identity on $\mathtt{Poly}$) are fictions, as the set $\mathtt{Exp}$ remains with a finite (albeit very small) measure, and the partition on the set $\mathtt{Poly}$ is never strictly uniform.
 For a macroscopic system, however, `very small' is an understatement, and the above partition is very close to uniform.
 When the state at hand is of the universe as a whole (where $n \approx 10^{80}$), the understatement is literally a cosmic one, and equiprobability of all polynomial time--complexity functions is a practical certainty. \item The normalization factor, $\alpha$, is inverse proportional to the number of possible time--complexity functions, and yet for combinatorial reasons, this number, $i\,$, is directly related to $n\,$, the number of degrees of freedom, hence, in effect, $\alpha$ is inverse proportional to $n\,$.
 One can object here that we implicitly ``sneak in'' an assumption about equal weights by treating each degree of freedom on equal footing.\footnote{Recall that each time--complexity function represents a specific interaction Hamiltonian that generates it.
-To get $\alpha \propto n^{-1}$ we must assume that a two--body system possesses {\em less} possible interactions (hence {\em less} possible dynamical evolutions) than a many--body system.} In response, we stress that the this result rests not on an {\em a priori} notion of counting, but rather on our assumption (E) above and on the {\em empirical} fact that a concatenation of nearest--neighbor interactions is {\em not} physically equivalent to one nonlocal interaction.\footnote{For an analysis of the complexity costs involved in simulating a nonlocal operator with local ones see, e.g., Vidal \& Cirac 2002.} In other words, it is because of this (contingent) nature of physical interactions (and the resources they require) that results (I) and (II) above hold. \end{itemize}
+For the normalization factor to be inverse proportional to the size of the system, i.e., $\alpha \propto n^{-1}$, we must assume that a two--body system possesses {\em less} possible interactions (hence {\em less} possible dynamical evolutions) than a many--body system.
+This assumption, we argue, follows from the the locality condition.} In response, we stress that the this result rests not on an {\em a priori} notion of counting, but rather on our assumption (E) above and on the {\em empirical} fact that a concatenation of nearest--neighbor interactions is {\em not} physically equivalent to one nonlocal interaction.\footnote{For an analysis of the complexity costs involved in simulating a nonlocal operator with local ones see, e.g., (Vidal \& Cirac, 2002).} In other words, it is because of this (contingent) nature of physical interactions (and the resources they require) that results (I) and (II) above hold. \end{itemize}